Contact Nancy Kerr, Communication Program Director

 Phone: (802) 865-6493

 The Communication major will provide you with the specific skills that will give you the most flexibility in a fast-moving, innovative industry.
-With our in-depth curriculum in the Communication major starting in your first semester, you'll be qualified sooner for internships.
+Because our in-depth curriculum in the Communication major starts in your first semester, you'll be qualified sooner for internships.

 The average Communication major completes two to three internships—and some do more.
-Multiple internship opportunities help you explore an integrated set of skills that will help you launch a successful career.
-The Program Director and Career Collaborative work extensively with you to identify internships that align with your interests and career goals, and then will coach you in writing cover letters, resumes, building interview skills and preparing you to represent yourself well in a professional environment.
+The Program Director and our Career Collaborative work extensively with you to identify internships that align with your interests and career goals, and then coach you in writing cover letters, résumés, building interview skills, and preparing you to represent yourself well in a professional environment.

-In their internships, Communication majors have worked on communication outreach, media relations, newsletter writing, editing, website content production, research, photography, video production, audio production, on-air radio, TV news and sports, social media, public relations, branding, blogging, legislative work and event management, among other activities.
+In their internships, Communication majors have worked on diverse efforts like communication outreach, media relations, newsletter writing, editing, website content production, research, photography, video production, audio production, on-air radio, TV news and sports, social media, public relations, branding, blogging, legislative work, and event management.

 We want you to be well prepared for your first internship, externship, or other field work.
 After your first year of exploratory practical education, you'll be ready to work with your career advisor to take the next step.

 Local and national employers turn to Champlain for college interns because they are better prepared to work in professional environments than the majority of their peers from other institutions.
 Many Champlain graduates receive full- and part-time job offers from the organizations where they first took their internships or externships.